 Visit these Australian outposts for an amazing underwater adventure including whale shark encounters and an immense marine biodiversity.

 From: £Contact us

-Island hop between three of Tahiti's most alluring diving islands, Bora Bora, Tikehau and Fakarava.
+Experience paradise as you island hop between three of Tahiti's most alluring diving islands, Bora Bora, Tikehau and Fakarava.